Ms Laura Chandler1, Nathan Seng2

 This presentation will provide an overview of the review findings, outlining the most successful strategies and greatest challenges of this approach to the organisation of peer mentoring in a large, multi-campus university.

 Laura Chandler has worked in student support and development roles in higher education over the past 20 years, including equity and widening participation projects, personal counselling, disability support, international student support and welfare related work.
 Over the course of her career, Laura has developed a passion for proactive peer support approaches, including peer learning and peer mentoring.
 She has coordinated and established many peer support programs over the years, including transitional and intercultural peer mentoring and peer learning programs, such as PASS.
-Laura has served as the Coordinator of Mentoring at Griffith at Griffith University for the last eight years, where she supports the establishment and development of peer mentoring programs across the five campuses.
+Laura served as the Coordinator of Mentoring at Griffith at Griffith University for eight years, where she supported the establishment and development of peer mentoring programs across the five campuses.
 She has been recognised for her work supporting student learning with a USQ Citation for Outstanding Contribution to Student Learning and induction into the USQ Teaching Academy.
-Laura currently works directly with both staff and students and finds working with students energising, inspiring and hopeful.
+Recently Laura took up a position as the Acting Program manager at the Queensland Centre for Mental Health Learning and continues to find working with learners of all types energising, inspiring and hopeful.